Dev-Mind

 • (1) RestController is a Spring stereotype to mark a class as a rest service

-• (2) @RequestMapping is used to define a global URL prefix used to manage a resource (in our example all requests that start with /api/windows will be handle by this controller)
+• (2) @RequestMapping is used to define a global URL prefix used to manage a resource (in our example all requests that start with /api/sensors will be handle by this controller)

-• (4) DAOs used by this controller are injected via constructor
+• (4) DAO used by this controller is injected via constructor

 • (6) (7) We use Java Stream API to manipulate our data

-• (8) @PostMapping indicates that the following method will respond to a POST request (for saving).
+• (8) @PostMapping indicates that the following method will respond to a POST request (for creation).

-• (9) For an update you don’t need to call the DAO save method.
-Method getById load the persisted data and all changes on this object (attached to a persistent context) will be updated when the transaction will be commited.
+• (11) For an update you don’t need to call the DAO save method.
+The findById attach the entity to the persistence context and each update will be updated when the transaction will be commited.

 Test a controller